ReshmaRamaiah10/Josefowicz_lab_wiki/docs/source/usage.md

-# Edit This Website

-## Steps to Edit the Website on terminal
+# Edit the Website on terminal

 1. **Clone the `Josefowicz_lab_wiki` [repository](https://github.com/ReshmaRamaiah10/Josefowicz_lab_wiki) and enter the directory**:
    ```bash